Desoto County Scenic Byways

-The National Scenic Byways Program is a grass-roots collaborative effort established to help recognize, preserve and enhance selected roads throughout the United States.
-The U.S. Secretary of Transportation recognizes certain roads as All-American Roads or National Scenic Byways based on one or more archeological, cultural, historic, natural, recreational and scenic qualities.
+The Great River Road National Scenic Byway is a grass-roots collaborative effort established to help recognize, preserve and enhance selected roads throughout the United States.
+The U.S. Secretary of Transportation recognizes certain roads as All-American Roads or National Scenic Byways based on one or more archaeological, cultural, historic, natural, recreational and scenic qualities.

 For an Interactive Map of the Great River Road, Click Here.

 The Delta Bluffs Scenic Byway snakes its way along Austin Road and a series of turns as you travel through Walls, MS. While the town may not be large, one of the biggest names in blues music, Memphis Minnie, called it home.
 Legend has it that Memphis Minnie joined Ringling Brothers Circus as a traveling musician.
 Minnie eventually joined up with future husband and musician Joe “ Kansas Joe” McCoy and the popular duo signed on with Columbia Records.
 Their biggest hit was “Bumble Bee”.
 One of their most recognized songs is “When the Levee Breaks” which was later cover by the band Led Zeppelin in 1971.

 Follow the signs from Walls to your next stop, Hernando River Park.
 Soon you will see the enormous levee that borders Old Man River.
 When the paved road turns to dirt, continue traveling across the levy.
 It’s difficult to tell, but you ARE NOT driving off a cliff into the Mississippi River… promise!!!!
 Here you will see the Mississippi River much like Hernando DeSoto saw it nearly 500 years ago.
 In fact, DeSoto’s expedition crossed the Mississippi River at this junction in small canoes under the curious eyes of Native American Indians.
 Much of this area is under development to add picnic areas, grills and a walking trail.